Policies help inform practice. Below are policies from the AAP and other organizations on human milk feeding and lactation.

 This clinical report discusses several topics of interest surrounding lactation, such as the use of psychotropic therapies, drugs to treat substance abuse, narcotics, galactagogues, and herbal products.

-A clinical report regarding the need for vitamin D supplementation for infants and children.
+A clinical report regarding the need for vitamin D in supporting bone health.

 Policies from Other Organizations